karlomrak/recipes.jumpto365.com/docs/basics/first-app/create-an-app.md

 ---

 # Create an App
-An app consist of one or more screens.
+An app can consist of either one or multiple screens.

 :::info
-You can make one or multi screen applications, selecting multi screen application comes with the cost of e.g. having to consider what need to be shared across screen, e.g. navigation.
+You can make one or multi-screen applications.
+Selecting multi-screen applications requires consideration concerning what needs to be shared across screens, e.g., navigation.
 :::

 We typically suggest to make "One screen" apps for the main flow and supporting screens for settings etc.

 ## Open PowerApps Designer
-Navigate to https://make.powerapps.com/ (You might be asked to sign in) Eventually you will end up in a screen looking like this
+Navigate to https://make.powerapps.com/ (You might be asked to sign in) Eventually you will end up with a screen looking like this

 ![](2022-09-22-08-19-07.png)

 ![](2022-10-10-15-58-58.png)

 ## Create a Blank App
 ![](2022-09-22-08-32-40.png)

 Select **"Blank app"**

 :::warning
-Selecting "Blank app based on Dataverse" or "Blank website" require yuo (and your users) to have additional licenses
+Selecting "Blank app based on Dataverse" or "Blank website" requires you (and your users) to have additional licenses
 :::

 ![](2022-09-22-08-33-49.png)